Skip to Content

 The location where the Burt Henry Covered Bridge spans the Walloomsac River has been an important crossing since early colonial times.

-The original covered bridge was a double-span, built in 1840, but was entirely replaced as a single-span in 1989.
+The original covered bridge, built in 1840, was double-span but was entirely replaced as a single-span in 1989.
 This is a Town lattice truss bridge that carries River Road for 121 feet across the Walloomsac.

-Park in the small parking area just north of the entrance to the bridge.
+Park in the small parking area just north of the bridge’s entrance.
 Of the three covered bridges in Bennington, the Burt Henry Covered Bridge provides the best access.

 Not only is this a great spot for fishing and wading, but you can also launch a canoe or kayak here, provided that you have another car available to park downstream.